-1. Zmigrod, L. (in press).
+1. Zmigrod, L. (2020).
 The Role of Cognitive Rigidity in Political Ideologies: Theory, Evidence, and Future Directions.
 Current Opinion in Behavioral Sciences, 34, 34-39.
 See paper here.

 2. Zmigrod, L., Rentfrow, P.J., & Robbins, T.W.
 (2019).
 The Partisan Mind: Is Extreme Political Partisanship Related to Cognitive Inflexibility?
 Journal of Experimental Psychology: General.
 See paper here and preprint here.